Mutual information-assisted Adaptive Variational Quantum Eigensolver: Numerical Examples

-The results from all those numerical simulations are presented in Figs.~(\ref{fig:max-per}) and (\ref{fig:avg-per}).
-We find that the resulting percentiles can be very low for both $\mathrm{H_2}$ and $\mathrm{LiH}$ molecules in some cases, meaning we can neglect most part of the original pool and a significant speed-up can be achieved.
-For example, for $\mathrm{H_2}$ with BK $\abab$ (Bravyi-Kitaev transformation with $\abab$ grouping), $\pmax$ can be around $1.5\%$ for some bond lengths (see Fig.~(\ref{fig:max-per})(a)), showing that in these settings high correlation strength strongly correlates with high energy descent.
-In addition, it also implies that the original entangler pool can be reduced to $1.5\%$ of its original size.
-Besides $\pmax$, the $\pavg$ of the runs, which are less than half of the corresponding $\pmax$ in most of the cases, also show that the entanglers in the runs are mainly placed among the qubits with high correlation strength.
-We notice that for different transformations and bond lengths our method can give disparate screening rates and in some cases the screening rate $\pmax$ is higher than $50\%$.
-However, we want to point out that, for most of the systems with high screening rate, the pools have already been reduced by removing stationary qubits and the screening rates are with respect to the already reduced pools.
-If the screening rates are computed with respect to the original 8-qubit (for $\mathrm{H_2}$) and 6-qubit (for $\mathrm{LiH}$) pools, BK $\abab$ still presents lowest $\pmax$ for $\mathrm{H_2}$ in bond length less or equal to $1.3 \AA$.
-But for $\mathrm{LiH}$ and $\mathrm{H_2}$ in bond length larger than $1.3 \AA$, the encoding with lowest $\pmax$ becomes parity $\aabb$.
-The screening rates computed in this way are given in the appendix.
-A detail worth mentioning here is that the orbitals of $\mathrm{H_2}$ have different irreducible representations and a orbital ordering change happens in the bond length interval from $1.3 \AA$ to $1.4 \AA$.
-This might be in part responsible for the change of $\pmax$ there for some transformations.
-In contrast, the orbitals of $\mathrm{LiH}$ all have the same irreducible representations.
-Based on the above observation, we believe that a proper transformation, concerning spin-orbital grouping and orbital ordering, should be chosen based on the system for our method.
-For a clearer picture, more in depth benchmarks will be necessary.
+Our numerical simulation results are presented in Figs.~\ref{fig:max-per} and \ref{fig:avg-per}.
+We find that the resulting percentiles can be very low for both $\mathrm{H_2}$ and $\mathrm{LiH}$ molecules in some cases, meaning we can neglect most parts of the original pool and a significant speed-up can be achieved.
+For example, in the case of $\mathrm{H_2}$ with BK $\abab$, $\pmax$ is around $1.5\%$ for some bond lengths (see Fig.~\ref{fig:max-per}(a)), showing that in these settings high correlation strength strongly correlates with high energy descent.
+It also implies that the original entangler pool can be reduced to $1.5\%$ of its original size.
+Besides $\pmax$, the $\pavg$ of the runs, which are less than half of the corresponding $\pmax$ in most of the cases, also show that the entanglers in these runs are mainly placed among the qubits with high correlation strength.
+We notice that our method gives disparate screening rates for different transformations and bond lengths, and in some cases the screening rate $\pmax$ is higher than $50\%$.
+However, we like to emphasize that, for most of the systems with high screening rate, the pools have already been reduced by removing stationary qubits and the screening rates are calculated with respect to the already reduced pools.